4 legendary older models tell the truth about beauty and age | watch | i-D

 Maye Musk, 69

-Maye grew up in South Africa, where she began modelling at age 15.
-The self described science nerd has two masters degrees in subject.
-It must have rubbed off on her kids — she's mum to billionaire inventor Elon Musk who is probably going to colonise Mars.
-Stay in school kids — Maye never took time off for modelling.
+Maye grew up in South Africa, where she began modeling at age 15.
+The self-described science nerd has two masters degrees.
+It must have rubbed off on her kids — she's mom to billionaire inventor Elon Musk, who is probably going to colonize Mars.
+Stay in school kids — Maye never took time off for modeling.
 She always assumed her career in front of the camera would be over by the time she hit her late teens.
 But she became one of the exceptions to the rule, getting booked again and again.
-Once she was 'too old' to play the starring role in editorials, she was re-cast as mother of the fresh young things, and then become a model 'grandmother' at the actually not-so ancient age of 42.
-Now 69, Maye is still in demand, balancing modelling with her career as a nutritionist.
+Once she was "too old" to play the starring role in editorials, she was re-cast as mother of the fresh young things, and then become a model "grandmother" at the actually not-so ancient age of 42.
+Now 69, Maye is still in demand, balancing modeling with her career as a nutritionist.

-"Beauty is intelligence, smiling, being happy, caring about other people, being considerate.
-If you have a perfectly beautiful model in front of you and she's not saying anything and she's miserable then the beauty disappears.
-To me beauty is someone who can have an intelligent conversation, who's entertaining, has a sense of humour.
+"Beauty is intelligence, smiling, being happy, caring about other people, and being considerate.
+If you have a perfectly beautiful model in front of you and she's not saying anything and she's miserable, then the beauty disappears.
+To me beauty is someone who can have an intelligent conversation, who's entertaining, and has a sense of humor.

-I was never concerned about [beauty] because I was never concerned that modelling was my profession.
-You go through stages and you have to change, as you get older you have to change your hair, your wardrobe and your make-up so that you look stylish, to be considered beautiful in other people's -- physically beautiful in other people's eyes.
+I was never concerned about [beauty] because I was never concerned that modeling was my profession.
+You go through stages and you have to change, as you get older you have to change your hair, your wardrobe, and your makeup so that you look stylish, to be considered beautiful in other people's — physically beautiful in other people's eyes.

 Veronica Webb, 52

-Modelling does not make you feel beautiful.
-Most of the profession is about being compared to other models who are your peers and being rejected for your "differences", like one person has longer legs or a bigger chest or whatever, so you end up in the downward spiral of comparing yourself to other people which bring out the worst of insecurities in anyone.
+Modeling does not make you feel beautiful.
+Most of the profession is about being compared to other models who are your peers and being rejected for your "differences," like one person has longer legs or a bigger chest or whatever, so you end up in a downward spiral of comparing yourself to other people — which brings out the worst of insecurities in anyone.
 Even when you're working at the top of the profession you can't help but spend your day endlessly obsessing about your flaws.

 Jan de Villeneuve, 72

-All eyes were on Jan as she elegantly sashayed down Simone Rocha's autumn/winter 17 catwalk.
+All eyes were on Jan as she elegantly sashayed down Simone Rocha's fall/winter 17 catwalk.
 That grey bob, that knowing look.
 She seemed beautifully content, self-assured.
-Jan has been modelling on and off for over 5 decades in between having kids and doing other life stuff.
-She was one of the big names during the 60s, was a Vogue covergirl and has been shot by legends like David Bailey and Norman Parkinson.
+Jan has been modelling on and off for over five decades in between having kids and doing other life stuff.
+She was one of the big names during the 60s, was a Vogue covergirl, and has been shot by legends like David Bailey and Norman Parkinson.
 Now Jan is back in demand and looks as good as ever, but she really prefers hanging with her granddaughter.

-"It's nice not to worry about measuring up to anyone else's idea of physical beauty -- to be myself, to look myself.
-Lately it has been a great treat to work with so many talented young photographers, quite different to when I started modelling in 1966.
+"It's nice not to worry about measuring up to anyone else's idea of physical beauty — to be myself, to look myself.
+Lately it has been a great treat to work with so many talented young photographers, quite different to when I started modeling in 1966.

 Text Clementine de Pressigny